cran/tsibble/README.md

 #> # ... with 2.618e+04 more rows
 ```

-## Reexported functions from the tidyverse
+## Working with the tidyverse

 It can be noticed that the tsibble seamlessly works with *tidyverse*
-verbs.
-Use `?tsibble::reexports` for a full list of re-exported
+verbs, but in a slightly different way that it does the best to keep the
-functions.
+index.
+Use `?tidyverse` for a full list of tidyverse functions.

   - **dplyr:**
       - `arrange()`, `filter()`, `slice()`